KShebek/cbe504/main.typ

 We now substitute #ref(<eq:delplot_toy_rxn>) into #ref(<eq:delplot_first>) and will start with identifying the value for species B.
 $ lim_(t->0)(Y_ce("B") / X_ce("A")) = lim_(t->0) ((k_1 conc("A")_0)/(k_3-k_1-k_2) (e^(-(k_1+k_2)t)-e^(-k_3 t)))/(conc("A")_0-conc("A")_0 e^(-(k_1+k_2)t)). $
 If we naively plugged in $t=0$ exactly into the above expression, we would be left with $0\/0$.
-Instead, we must take advantage of L'Hôspital's rule, wherein
+Instead, we must take advantage of L'Hôpital's rule, wherein
 $ lim_(z->z_0) f(z)/g(z) = (f'(z_0))/(g'(z_0)), $
 provided that $f$ and $g$ are both differentiable functions.
 Thankfully, the derivatives are fairly straightforward in this case due to the nature of exponentials.